novoda/gradle-android-command-plugin/README.md

 ### Start

 `start<Variant>` and `run<Variant>` tasks are available by default.
-Start tasks just start and already installed application.
+Start tasks just start an already installed application.
 Run tasks first install the app before starting.

-Just like `install` dsl, it is possible specify device id.
+Just like the `install` dsl, it is possible to specify a device id.
 Doing this will create corresponding `start` and `run` tasks.

 ```groovy
 start {